paul-lysak/paul_lysak_blog/content/posts/2018-05-09-fs2-queue-stop.md

 In real world you would want to avoid using `unsafeRunSync` when creating a `Queue` and a `Promise` and use `flatMap` or for-comprehension, probably together with `fs2.Stream.eval`, to make sure that your code is lazily evaluated and referentially transparent.

+UPD: After writing the article I've learned that `unNoneTerminate` does roughy the same thing as `takeWhile(_.isDefined).map(_.get)` and it's the more idiomatic way to do this job.